 Uber has long said its drivers get paid more than traditional cabbies.
 But do they really?

-New data from the ridesharing service itself gives the clearest look into the company’s business—and that of its drivers—than ever before.
-On Thursday, Uber released two reports: an anonymous survey of 601 Uber drivers and an analysis of the Uber labor market co-authored by Princeton economics professor Alan B. Krueger and Jonathan Hall, Uber’s head of policy research.
+Data published last year by the ridesharing service gives the clearest look into the company’s business—and that of its drivers.
+In 2015 Uber released two reports: an anonymous survey of 601 Uber drivers and an analysis of the Uber labor market co-authored by Princeton economics professor Alan B. Krueger and Jonathan Hall, Uber’s head of policy research.
 Together, they provide information on how drivers use Uber, how much they make, and how fast Uber’s business is growing.

 The real scoop on wages